-Considered “a mezzo in a class by herself” (New York Times), Dolora Zajick has been internationally acclaimed as that rare voice type, a true dramatic mezzo-soprano.
-She has taken on some of the most challenging roles in the repertoire to great acclaim: Azucena in Il trovatore, Amneris in Aida, and Eboli in Don Carlo, Adalgisa in Norma, and Ulrica in Un Ballo in Maschera.
-Dolora has appeared on the world’s greatest stages, including the Metropolitan Opera, Lyric Opera of Chicago, San Francisco Opera, Houston Grand Opera, Teatro alla Scala, Vienna Staatsoper, Royal Opera House Covent Garden, Berlin Staatsoper, . . .
-Opéra National de Paris, among numerous others, as well as at the Salzburg and Orange Festivals, and the mammoth Arena di Verona.
+Hailed as a “force of nature” (Variety), Dolora Zajick has been internationally acclaimed as that rare voice type, a true dramatic Verdi mezzo-soprano, typified by the composer’s most famous and difficult mezzo-soprano roles.
+Dolora is known for her interpretations of Azucena in Il Trovatore, Amneris in Aida, and Eboli in Don Carlo on the world’s greatest stages, including the Metropolitan Opera, Lyric Opera of Chicago, San Francisco Opera, Houston Grand Opera, Teatro alla Scala, Teatro Real in Madrid, the Liceu in Barcelona, Vienna Staatsoper, Royal Opera House Covent Garden, Opéra National de Paris, among numerous others, as well as at the Salzburg and Orange Festivals, and the Arena di Verona.

 Her expressive vocal palette, seamless technique and ability to communicate even the most complex character enrich such roles as the Countess in Queen of Spades, Ortrud in Lohengrin, Princess de Bouillon in Cilea’s Adriana Lecouvreur, Marfa in Moussorgsky’s Khovanshchina, Jezibaba in Dvorák’s Rusalka, Santuzza in Cavalleria rusticana, and the title roles in Tchaikovsky’s Maid of Orleans, Donizetti’s Italian and French versions of La favorite, Dalila in Saint-Saens’s Samson et Dalila, and Massenet’s Hérodiade.